chcly/MockVM/README.md

 # ToyVM

-ToyVM is a mock assembly compiler and a simple virtual machine/interpreter to execute the code.
-It runs on Windows, Linux, OSX, and it supports linking c/c++ libraries through a simple plugin interface.
+ToyVM is a mock assembly compiler and virtual machine/interpreter.
+It has been tested on Windows, Linux, OSX, and it supports linking c/c++ libraries through a simple plugin interface.

 It is composed of three main programs.